mukhortov/file-upload/README.md

-# Task Boilerplate
+# File upload component

-This is a simple boilerplate for the frontend task.
-You are free to use it and modify it to your needs.
+The File Upload Component is a lightweight and efficient solution for handling file uploads in web applications.
+It supports single file uploads, chunked uploads for large files, and provides a simple API for integration.

 ## Installation